5 stunning locations to visit this Autumn

 Built in the early 19th century, Penrhyn Castle’s formidable architecture is built on dark foundations.

-Set on the Menai Straits, with a backdrop of Snowdonia’s summits, Penrhyn Castle commands views to its quarry, and to the port from where slate was exported around the world.
+Set on the Menai Straits, with a backdrop of Snowdonia’s summits, Penrhyn Castle commands views to its quarry, and to the port from where the slate was exported around the world.
 It is surrounded by wooded and open parkland, as well as a walled garden that pre-dates the Castle and provides a calm haven for relaxation.